hexaxsoftwares/houx.js/README.md

 ## Handlers
 Pixel provide an intuitive way of defining stateful method Handlers.

-Handlers helps you perfornm stateful logic available to the template.
+Handlers helps you perfornm stateful logic or functions available to the template.

 To define  methods on your widget, use the handlers object option in the widget options. example